lucasmreis/blogSource/src/posts/learning-reasonml-part-3.md

 There's no "listToElement" function in ReasonReact, so we have to manually convert the list to array with the `Array.of_list` function.

-Up until now we're good: all the rendering functions only receive a piece of data and renders it.
+Up until now we're good: all the rendering functions only receive a piece of data and render it.
 The next views are a little bit more complicated: in both `WaitingForUser(deck)` and `DrawingCards(deck)` we want to show the cards and the main action button, either in a disabled or enabled state.
 So let's build a function that takes a `deck` record, a `send` function and a `disabledButton` boolean as parameters:

 ```js
 /* the disableButton parameter is labelled for no